Which Model to Transfer? Finding the Needle in the Growing Haystack: Background and related work

 \section{Background and related work}

-We will now introduce the main concepts behind the considered transfer learning approach where the pre-trained model is adapted to the target task by learning a mapping from the intermediate representation to the target labels~\citep{pan2009survey, tan2018survey, wang2018theoretical, weiss2016survey}, as illustrated in Figure~\ref{fig:Illustration_all}.
+We will now introduce the main concepts behind the considered transfer learning approach where the pre-trained model is adapted to the target task by learning a mapping from the intermediate representation to the target labels~\cite{pan2009survey, tan2018survey, wang2018theoretical, weiss2016survey}, as illustrated in Figure~\ref{fig:Illustration_all}.

-\textbf{(I) Upstream models.} \quad Upstream training, or \emph{pre-training}, refers simply to a procedure which trains a model on a given task.
-Given the variety of data sources, losses, neural architectures, and other design decisions, the set of upstream models provides a diverse set of learned representations which can be used for a downstream task.
-In general, the user is provided with these models, but can not control any of these dimensions, nor access the upstream training data.
-Previous work call the models in these pools \emph{specialist} models \citep{ngiam2018domain} or \emph{experts} \citep{puigcerver2020experts}.
+\textbf{(I) Upstream models.} \quad The variety of data sources, losses, neural architectures, and other design decisions, leads to a variety of \emph{upstream models}.
+The user has access to these models, but cannot control any of these dimensions, nor access the upstream training data.

-\textbf{(II) Model search.}\quad Given no limits on computation, the problem is trivial -- exhaustively fine-tune each model and pick the best performing one.
-In practice, however, one is often faced with stringent requirements on computation, and more efficient strategies are required.
-The aim of the second stage in Figure~\ref{fig:Illustration_all} is therefore to select a small number of models from the pool, so that they can be fine-tuned in the last step.
-The central research question of this paper is precisely how we can choose the most promising models for the task at hand.
+\textbf{(II) Model search.}\quad Given no limits on computation, the problem becomes trivial -- exhaustively fine-tune each model and pick the best performing one.
+In practice, however, one is often faced with stringent requirements on computation, and the aim of the second stage in Figure~\ref{fig:Illustration_all} is therefore to select a relatively small set of models for fine-tuning.
+Selecting this set of models is the central research question of this paper (cf.~Figure~\ref{fig:model_search_methods}).

-\textbf{(II A) Task-agnostic search strategies.}\quad These strategies rank models without looking at the data of the downstream task~\citep{kornblith2019better}.
-As a consequence, given a fixed pool of candidates, the same model is recommended for \emph{every} task.
-We focus on the following popular task-agnostic approach: (i) Pick the highest test accuracy ImageNet model (if such a model is in the pool), otherwise (ii) pick the one trained on the largest dataset.
-If there is a tie, pick the biggest model in the pool (in terms of the number of parameters).
+\textbf{(II A) Task-agnostic search strategies.}\quad These approaches rank models before observing the downstream data~\cite{kornblith2019better} and consequently select the same model for \emph{every} task.
+The most popular approach can be summarized as follows (i) Pick the model with the highest test accuracy on ImageNet, otherwise (ii) pick the one trained on the largest dataset.
+If there is an (approximate) tie, pick the model with most parameters.